kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/06-webpack/50-install-webpack.md

 ## Webpack needs to know two required pieces of information
 * As a minimum to run

-1. Where is our app entry point?
+1. Where is our app `entry point`?
 2. Where do we want to put our output?
     * This is the final `bundle.js` webpack will create for us